 There are many ways you can be involved with the USC Suzanne Dworak-Peck School of Social Work, your fellow alumni and our students and faculty.

 Visit our events listing page regularly to stay up to date on all our upcoming opportunities to attend alumni, professional development, and community-wide events.
 You can also stay informed of upcoming events via our Facebook page.
+Subscribe to our school newsletter NewsBytes to learn about the work of our faculty, students and alumni.

 USC Alumni Association